Mr-Forder/Bloc/README.md

 You'll need a RapidAPI account, with an active sub to the CoinAPI API(free).

-##In the server folder, you'll need the follwing environment variables:
+### In the server folder, you'll need the following environment variables:

 ```
 CLOUD_NAME